falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-4-tekton.md

 This could be done with a [cel interceptor](https://tekton.dev/docs/triggers/eventlisteners/#cel-interceptors) and filter on body.Priority.

-But for now lets just trigger on everything.
+But for now let us just trigger on everything.

-The triggerBinding lets you define what data should be gathered from the incoming webhook.
+The triggerBinding let us you define what data should be gathered from the incoming webhook.
 In this case I take the entire request body.

 ```shell